Blog

 There are many expenses to consider when opening a private medical practice including equipment, insurance, staff, and more.

-Medical coworking spaces offer a turnkey solution at an affordable cost.
+Medical coworking spaces offer a turnkey cost-sharing solution at an affordable price tag.
 They’re fully equipped with everything a member would need to practice, and can even be booked on demand.

 More time with patients (and less time with operations)